Every transcription runs through three matching stages. Corrections only apply at word boundaries, so you won't get mangled partial replacements.

-O(1) HashMap lookup for single-word corrections and multi-word phrase matching.
-Fastest tier — handles known misspellings and abbreviation expansions instantly.
+HashMap lookup for single words and multi-word phrases.
+Handles known misspellings and abbreviation expansions in O(1) time.

 No. The spell validator gate ensures that SymSpell fuzzy matches are validated against a spell checker — valid English words are not 'corrected' by fuzzy matching.
 Only genuinely misspelled or misheard words are fixed.